LPS France

 However, external protection alone is not enough.
 You must also consider:

-• Of the surge protectors on electrical installations, limiting power surges
+• Surge protectors on electrical installations, limiting power surges

 3. Connected Monitoring Systems